Structures Design

 Overview

-Beneficial characteristics of FRP reinforcing include:
+The beneficial characteristics of FRP reinforcing include:

 Like any construction material, there are pros and cons to the use of FRP members:

-• Due to the manufacturing processes currently in use and the progressive standardization that they are undergoing, requirements for project specific acceptance testing of FRP can be more extensive compared to those which are required for traditional steel and concrete materials.
+• Acceptance testing: Due to the manufacturing processes currently in use and the progressive standardization that they are undergoing, requirements for project specific acceptance testing of FRP can be more extensive compared to those which are required for traditional steel and concrete materials.

 Due diligence must be performed by the designer to ensure FRP benefits outweigh the costs of implementation for each component or system.